 However, storage tends to challenge many larger investors who attempt to access those returns, because it is difficult to deploy capital both thoughtfully and in large amounts.
 The small transaction sizes also make storage investment difficult for typical investment firms that seek expansion of assets under management above all else.
 The surge of interest in self storage post-recession also means it is very possible to arrive late to the party and overpay for gateway market assets.
 By contrast, Virtus has been investing in storage for nearly a decade and has developed a deep network of off-market sources that allow us to invest carefully and according to our own judgment rather than prevailing market conditions.

 The Virtus Self Storage Team is highly experienced in sourcing, underwriting, and directly managing Self Storage communities.
-The team is headed by Acquisitions Director, Kevin White, along with Asset Manager, Nicholas Mueller.
+The team is headed by Managing Director – Acquisitions, Kevin White, along with Vice President – Asset Management, Nicholas Mueller.

 For more details on Virtus Self Storage Case Studies, please see here.

 Since the 2009 Housing Crisis, America’s renter population has grown by over 8.7 million households, or 25%.
 However, despite the resurgence of investor interest in multifamily properties, very few of these households are served by the wave of new development—the vast majority of which has been targeted at more affluent renters.
 Workforce housing addresses the needs of agreat number of national households that do not qualify for subsidized housing, nor can they affordnewer constructionapartments or homeownership.
 Virtus believes that its efforts play a vital role in addressing a market segment with vast potential and great social need.